pelagios/pelagios.github.io/about-us.md

 ### How can I get involved?
 Pelagios is a formal network of equal and independent Partners who coordinate their work together, and a wider community of Members who have an interest in the Network and its activities.

-- To become a Partner, individuals and institutions can jointly agree a set of contributions to one or more of the Activities with the Network’s governing Committee, formalised through an MoU;
+- To become a Partner, individuals and institutions can jointly agree a set of contributions to one or more of the Activities with the Network’s governing Committee, formalised through a Memorandum of Understanding;
+- MoUs are voluntary, there are no fees or subscriptions, and Partners remain in full control of their own work plans and resources;
 - To become a Member, simply sign up to the Discussion list.